BeryJu/beryju.io/content/blog/2025-05-implementing-eap/index.md

 {{< figure src="wireshark-bug.png" position="center" caption="Wireshark screenshot of a successful authentication using standard `eapol_test`" >}}

-This threw me off quite a bit as this was showing up whether or nor the authentication was successful.
+This threw me off quite a bit as this was showing up whether or not the authentication was successful.
 No matter if I used `eapol_test` or an iPad as test device.
 After a couple hours of researching and trying to dissect `eapol_test` I found that it sets its maximum fragment size to [1398 bytes](https://w1.fi/wpa_supplicant/devel/config__ssid_8h.html), which Wireshark doesn't seem to like.
 Cloning the code for it, editing `wpa_supplicant/config_ssid.h`, and setting `DEFAULT_FRAGMENT_SIZE` to something like `1000` and then running `make eapol_test` fixed this issue and allowed to me to look at the full conversation in Wireshark.

 Sigh that took a couple hours to figure out; end of the sidequest.